Whitney M. Young Jr. Award

 AIA Members in good standing, members of the AIA Board and Strategic Council, components, and Knowledge Communities may make nominations for the Whitney M. Young Jr, Award.

-If your nominator is an individual, they must affirm that neither they nor their firm employs unpaid intern architects, including working students (as defined in Section 11.0 of the AIA Rules of the Board).
+All individuals acting as a candidate nominator must affirm that neither they nor their firm / organization employs unpaid intern architects, including working students.

 Finalist rollover